eduardoascunha/tpc-c-kit/README.md

 ## Start

-1. Open `docs/how-to-run-postgres.txt` to check how to create the database and user.
+1. Open `docs/HOW-TO-RUN-Postgres.txt` to check how to create the database and user.

 2. Check if Maven is installed by running: ```mvn --version``` If the command returns nothing, install Maven.
 On macOS, you can do this with: ```brew install maven```

-3. Next, open `BUILDING.md` and follow the build instructions.

-4. Then open `HOW-TO-RUN.md` and follow the section on creating the benchmark configuration file.
-And go on.
-You’ll need to go to the target directory generated during the build process and create a `my.properties` file.
-Start by copying the sample file: `sample.postgresql.properties`.
-Edit the file and update any necessary values (for example, the database password).

-    Tip: For your first run, simplify or reduce the configuration settings in your properties file to make the process faster.
+3. Then just ```nvm``` and will be created a new dir `/target`.
+Make sure that the `my.properties` file was proper copied into the new directory.

+4. cd target/run

 ## Report Generation